patjcolon/card_games/README.txt

       when card is deleted, the book keeper's reopened_slots list will now include the index/key for the destroyed card. new cards will pull index number from this list first, then overwrite deleted card values from these keys.
-- Create a BookKeeper class to maintain/track certain objects like cards and other objects.
+- Create a BookKeeper class to maintain/track certain objects like cards as well as other values.

 Gameplay Plan: